aprilnovak/cortex/dagmc_tutorial/README.md

 ```
 [brick_2_dagmc.py](./python_files/brick_2_dagmc.py)

-Now, we define the materials in each volume:
+The two materials are introduced in OpenMC with the appropriate names used in the DAGMC file (mat1, mat2):
 ```python
 # Attribute nuclides/elements to dagmc materials
 # brick 1 (inside material) - water